about

 Siobhan Francois Rockcastle, PhD, SMArchS, B.Arch

-Assistant Professor of Architecture | University of Oregon
+Associate Professor of Architecture | University of Oregon

-Associate Director of IHBE & Director of Baker Lighting Lab | University of Oregon
+Director of Baker Lighting Lab | University of Oregon

 Co-Founder and Director of Design | OCULIGHT dynamics

 Siobhan earned her professional BArch from Cornell University in 2008, graduating with the Alpha Rho Chi Medal and her SMArchS degree in Building Technology from MIT in 2011, graduating with a top Thesis Award from the department of architecture.
 She was a teaching associate at Cornell in 2008, where she taught first year studio design courses.
 In 2011, Siobhan received a teaching fellowship at Northeastern University where she coordinated and taught 5th year comprehensive architectural design, advanced topics in daylight performance, and environmental systems.
 Her professional work experience includes 2 years of project management at KVA matX in Boston where she worked on the Minneapolis riverFIRST development initiative, Beaver Wood Vault, Solar Soft Rockers and 3M Sunlight Delivery project.
 Before the start of her PhD, Siobhan worked for Snøhetta NY, MSR design in Minneapolis, Epiphyte lab in Ithaca, and Gensler NY.
-She consults on lighting design integration and environmental performance for a number of architectural and urban-scale projects in Switzerland and the USA.
+She consults on lighting design integration and environmental performance for a number of architectural and urban-scale projects in Europe and the United States.
 As a continuation of her work at MIT, Siobhan’s PhD research proposed new metrics that predict the impacts of daylight and spatial composition on perception and emotion in architecture.
-She has co-authored 30 peer-reviewed research papers and was awarded the ‘Best Paper’ at SimAUD 2012 and again at SimAUD 2020.
+She has co-authored more than 30 peer-reviewed research papers and was awarded the ‘Best Paper’ at SimAUD 2012 and again at SimAUD 2020.
 Since her arrival at University of Oregon in 2018, Siobhan has brought in more than $400,000 in external funding as PI/Co-PI.
 During her time at EPFL, she co-authored 350,000 CHF worth of successful grant applications and was awarded 46,000 CHF in start-up funding to launch OCULIGHT dynamics.

 Education